BlockSecCA/claude-token-monitor/README.md

 ## Broader Implications

+## Important Caveat: Actual Context Limits May Vary

+**⚠️ The advertised context window (190K-200K tokens) may not reflect the actual usable limit.**

+During our testing, we discovered significant discrepancies between the stated token budget and when conversations are forcibly terminated:

+- One conversation was terminated at **~81K tokens (43% of advertised 190K)**
+- Another conversation continued past **150K tokens (79% of advertised 190K)**
+- Both showed the same 190,000 token budget in system warnings

+### Possible Factors Affecting Real Limits

+**Peak vs. Off-Peak Hours:**
+Large context windows require significant compute resources.
+During peak usage times, Anthropic may dynamically reduce per-conversation limits to manage aggregate system load, even though the displayed budget remains constant.

+**Plan-Specific Limits:**
+Different subscription tiers (Pro, Max, Team, Enterprise) may have different actual limits that don't match their advertised context windows.

+**Conversation Characteristics:**
+- Conversations in Projects vs. regular chats
+- Number of branches/edits
+- File uploads and their sizes
+- Tool usage patterns

+### What This Means for You

+**Don't assume you have the full context window.** The token monitor shows what the system *reports*, but the actual termination point may be lower and can vary based on:
+- Time of day
+- System load
+- Your subscription plan
+- Conversation structure

+**Use the color coding as relative guidance:**
+- 🟢 Green (>50% remaining): Safe zone
+- 🟡 Yellow (20-50% remaining): Start planning to wrap up
+- 🔴 Red (<20% remaining): Critical - may hit limit soon

+**The real value of this monitor** is tracking *relative* usage trends, not absolute guarantees.
+It helps you avoid hitting the wall unexpectedly, even if that wall isn't where you think it is.

 This project demonstrates a pattern where users discover emergent system capabilities by combining tools in ways vendors didn't anticipate.
 Similar techniques could expose other internal states:
 - Error patterns Claude sees but users don't
 - Internal reasoning steps